-- The adult perpetrator is always solely responsible for any incident of child abuse. - Never use language or contextualise the story in a way that suggests that the survivor of the abuse was in any way to blame for what happened to them. - There are no circumstances under which a child should be made to appear responsible for any aspect of the abuse they experienced. - Never report on child abuse in a way that sensationalises, trivialises, or makes light of it.
+- The adult perpetrator is always solely responsible for any incident of child abuse. - Never use language or contextualise the story in a way that suggests that the survivor of the abuse was in any way to blame for what happened to them. - There are no circumstances under which a child should be made to appear responsible for any aspect of the abuse they experienced. - Never report on child abuse in a way that sensationalises, trivialises, or makes light of it. - Know about child grooming laws including online in your state or territory.
+In most places it is a serious offence that can lead to imprisonment.

-TAKE EMPHASIS AWAY FROM 'STRANGER' DANGER'
+TAKE EMPHASIS AWAY FROM 'STRANGER DANGER'

 - Most abuse is by an adult who is known to the child and it's crucial to underscore reporting with that fact.
-(See 'Finding the facts' on page 16 for information about the prevalence about different types of abuse in Australia.) - If it is legal and safe to do so, where there is a relationship between the survivor and the perpetrator, acknowledge that fact.
+(See 'Finding the facts' on page 18 for information about the prevalence about different types of abuse in Australia.) - If it is legal and safe to do so, where there is a relationship between the survivor and the perpetrator, acknowledge that fact.
 This could be as simple as saying that the abuser was known to the child, without necessarily identifying them.